Travel and Get a Degree

 Along the Chao Praya river in Bangkok, Thailand

 Arun Temple glows pink in the setting sun.
 Sand barges slide silently down the Chao Praya River, long tail boats race around them.
 I sit in a small cafe with a beautiful view of Bangkok's river: laptop on, notebook open, pen ready.
 Time for class.

-I am enrolled in a Masters program through Shenandoah University's distance learning program, studying Teaching English to Speakers of Other Languages (TESOL).
+I was enrolled in a Masters program through Shenandoah University's distance learning program, studying Teaching English to Speakers of Other Languages (TESOL).
 Armed with a laptop and notebook, I can attend class anywhere in the world.

 When people think of study abroad they usually think of traditional student exchange programs.
 Distance learning, however, is a powerful alternative to that approach—one which offers maximum flexibilty.
 It is now possible to earn a degree from an accredited University while living in Kathmandu, or teaching in Prague, or exploring South America.